Note

 <IPython.core.display.Image object>

-argument forces the custom color palette to be continuous or
+The continuous argument forces the custom color palette to be continuous or

 discrete.
 Discrete color palettes will have a single color for a range of values